12 February 2019

 For the 18% of Irish adults that smoke every day, quitting smoking is one of the best things you can do, not only if you are trying to conceive but also for your future health, pregnancy and birth.

-Did you know smoking damages the DNA in your and your partner’s eggs and sperm?
+Did you know smoking damages the DNA in both eggs and sperm?
 For this reason it may be harder and take some couples longer to conceive where one or both partners smoke.

 If a woman smokes, it can have affects at each stage of the reproductive process, including egg maturation, hormone production, embryo transport and the environment in the uterus.
 Women who smoke are also more likely to go through menopause at a younger age.